SireneNova/Portfolio/HTML-CSS/ShopifyThemeEdits/ReadMe.md

 * Found where the theme code was stored to make the changes manually.
 In the edit themes section, there's a dropdown to edit code.
 * Liquid was unfamiliar to me.
 There are also many theme code files that are many pages long.
 It was not straightforward to find where the code was that I needed to change.
-The main way I did so was by right-clicking and inspecting elements of the page, to get an idea of what the code looked like and then searcing files with relevant-looking titles.
+The main way I did so was by right-clicking and inspecting elements of the page, to get an idea of what the code looked like and then searching files with relevant-looking titles.
 * Centering the logo and altering other elements of the header:
     1. Tried changing the css in theme.scss.liquid file in the assets folder in a section under .site-header__logo.
         * Horizontal aligning attempts: Added ```margin: auto;```, ```textalign: center;```, and changed float to center.